Real Valladolid: Ronaldo Nazário era (2018–2025)

 The following season, 2021–22, marked Real Valladolid's 36th season in the second tier.
 The main goal was to rekindle the fans' enthusiasm after one of the worst seasons in the club's history.
 On 22 June 2021, the subsidiary agreement with Atlético Tordesillas was terminated due to Real Valladolid's relegation.
 Despite this, the collaboration between the two clubs continued.
 After a somewhat inconsistent start, the team began 2022 with a strong defense, surpassing the team's previous unbeaten record.
-It is important to note that the earlier record was set in La Liga by César Sánchez, who went 555 minutes without conceding a goal.
+The earlier record was set in La Liga by César Sánchez, who went 555 minutes without conceding a goal.
 This achievement spanned from the 85th minute (goal by Julen Guerrero) of matchday 33 in the 1997–98 season to the 10th minute (goal by Predrag Mijatović) of matchday 2 in the 1998–99 season.
 Ultimately, the record was extended to 646 minutes by Jordi Masip between the 29th-minute goal by Borja Bastón on matchday 20 and the 45th-minute goal by Bernardo Espinosa on matchday 27.
 The team eventually secured direct promotion by defeating S.D.
 Huesca 3–0 in the final matchday, even though it relied on results from U.D.
 Almería and S.D.
 Eibar.
 These results materialized with Almería drawing at Butarque and Eibar surprisingly losing to A.D.
 Alcorcón, who had been relegated for several rounds.
 Despite this, Alcorcón finished as the bottom team in the second division.
 Valladolid concluded the season as runners-up, being the top goal-scorers with 71 goals, largely thanks to the 20 goals contributed by Israeli player Shon Weissman.
 Furthermore, they set a record by spending the fewest matchdays in direct promotion positions before securing promotion, achieving this in only 5 matchdays in total.

 The 2022–23 season of La Liga began with Pacheta as the coach, following their promotion, and notable signings like the return of academy graduate Sergio Asenjo and Valladolid native Sergio Escudero.
 The season was marked by inconsistent performance, swinging between periods of positive and negative results, often conceding goals in the closing minutes of matches.
 The team managed to stay above the relegation zone until the break for the Qatar World Cup.